ephect-io/framework/README.md

 ## Requirements

 Ephect can pre-compile the site using the command line tool *fcc*.
-This tool uses a thread-safe paralellism mechanism to compile pages that may contain the same components.
-This mechanism ensures that there is no so called "*class* has already been declared" error.
+This tool uses a thread-safe parallelism mechanism to compile pages that may contain the same components.
+It ensures that there is no so called "*class* has already been declared" error.

 It is not mandatory but recommended to enable this mechanism.
 Otherwise you can compile pages dynamically by calling your application in the browser.